Search

 While the overall number of ransomware attacks has trended downward in recent years, infections of state, county and city governments have increased, with more than 100 local governments infected in 2019.
 That figure is almost surely low, as victims often do not publicly report attacks, for fear that publicity will make the situation worse.

-Here at SpyCloud, our researchers recently picked up what appears to be another troubling trend: hackers leaking some of the locked up data into the public domain, to increase pressure on their victims to pay up.
+Here at SpyCloud, our researchers recently picked up what appears to be another troubling trend: hackers leaking some of the locked-up data into the public domain, to increase pressure on their victims to pay up.

 “We saw this with the recent attack on Pemex,” said Dustin Warren, a senior security researcher with SpyCloud.
 “If the ransom isn’t paid, they threatened to release data publicly — this could be customer data or proprietary data.
 Another group we’re tracking recently posted a screenshot of company names — we think customers of the initial victim.
 It’s just getting really dangerous.”

 Attackers may be threatening to release data because some victims are now refusing to pay, even though their recovery costs are almost sure to be many times higher than the ransom demand.
-Officials in Baltimore, which have so far spent more than $18 million on remediation, new hardware and lost or deferred revenue, say they didn’t pay for a number of reasons: because federal investigators recommended against it, there was no guarantee the demand (reportedly $18,000 in cryptocurrency) would lead to the unlocking of the network, and because there was no way to guarantee that even if they did unlock it, hackers wouldn’t re-attack.
+Officials in Baltimore, which have so far spent more than $18 million on remediation, new hardware and lost or deferred revenue, say they didn’t pay for several reasons: because federal investigators recommended against it, there was no guarantee the demand (reportedly $18,000 in cryptocurrency) would lead to the unlocking of the network, and because there was no way to guarantee that even if they did unlock it, hackers wouldn’t re-attack.

 But how?
-According to a Bitdefender survey of more than 6,000 infosec professionals around the globe, the best way to defend against advanced cyber-attacks is through awareness, training and support.
+According to a Bitdefender survey of more than 6,000 InfoSec professionals around the globe, the best way to defend against advanced cyber-attacks is through awareness, training, and support.

-While no amount of training is foolproof, there are some very basic actions entities can take to protect their systems, users and employees.
+While no amount of training is foolproof, there are some very basic actions entities can take to protect their systems, users ,and employees.

 “The bad guys bank on credential reuse,” said SpyCloud’s Warren.
 “If they can find your users’ Active Directory credentials through a third-party breach, they can easily log into your network and direct their malware to spread through the entire organization.”